mihanovak1024/mihanovak1024.github.io/_posts/2022-01-10-startup-resources.md

   <img src="/assets/images/post4-2022-01-10/12startups12months.png" alt="Wired article">
 </figure>

-He has a lot of cool tweets about bootstrapping, open startup finances, fast shipping of new ideas and he was not even a programmer to begin with.
+He has a lot of cool tweets about bootstrapping, open startup finances, fast shipping of new ideas and he was <b style="color:#00adb5">not</b> even a programmer to begin with.

 # Shipping the product